 The data on the line must be changed during the LOW period of the clock signal.
 There is one clock pulse per bit of data.

 Each data transfer is initiated with a START condition and terminated with a STOP condition.
-The number of the data bytes transferred between the START and STOP conditions is determined by the master device and is theoretically unlimited, although only the last 16 will be stored when doing a write operation.
-When an overwrite does occur it will replace data in a first in first out fashion.
+The number of the data bytes transferred between the START and STOP conditions is determined by the master device.

 3.5 Acknowledge